 Microsoft reports $21.7B in revenue for 2016 Q3; Bing search ad earnings up 18%

-Microsoft attributes search ad growth to Windows 10 usage.
+Microsoft says search ad growth on Bing was the result of Windows 10 usage.

 Microsoft posted its 2016 Q3 earnings today, reporting $21.7 in revenue for the quarter ending March 31, 2016.

 In a release posted on the company’s website, Chief Financial Officer Amy Hood said Microsoft’s operational and financial discipline delivered solid results this quarter.

 “We remain focused on investing in our strategic priorities to drive long-term growth,” says Hood.